sBondoc/OAI-Summer-2019/pages/lessons/lesson-00.md

 * UI elements are created in with their own interface, similar to MIT App Inventor and Thunkable
 * With AppLab, you can toggle between code blocks and a text editor for scripts

-If you started with the MIT App Inventor or Thunkable, you're probably more accustomed to looking at code blocks, which you can still use in AppLab.
+If you started with the MIT App Inventor or Thunkable, you're probably more accustomed to looking at code blocks, which you can still use in AppLab:

 ![03](https://raw.githubusercontent.com/sBondoc/OAI-Summer-2019/master/assets/lesson-00/03.png "Code blocks.")

 AppLab helps facilitate the transition between code blocks and text by allowing you to fluidly switch between the two.
-The code blocks above are expressed in text below.
+The code blocks above are expressed in text below:

 ![04](https://raw.githubusercontent.com/sBondoc/OAI-Summer-2019/master/assets/lesson-00/04.png "Console text.")